DeterminateSystems/nix-installer/CONTRIBUTING.md

 > `nix-installer` is still experimental, so this process may change.

+This package uses [Semantic Verisoning](https://semver.org/).
+When determining the version number for a new release refer to Semantic Versioning for guidance.
+You can use the `check-semver` command alias from within the development environment to validate your changes don't break semver.

 To cut a release:

 * Create a release branch from `main` (`git checkout -b release-v0.0.1`)